pkjha1/global-financing-blockchain/README.md

   <img src="docs/doc-images/arch-flow.png">
 </p>

-The developer uses the IBM Blockchain Platform Extension for VS Code to:
+The IBM Blockchain Platform Extension for VS Code is to:

 1. Package a smart contract.
 1. Launch a local Hyperledger Fabric Network.